bdngo/eecs-106a-website/content/implementation/_index.md

 # Hardware

-{{< figure src="../img/fish-design.png" title="Hardware layout of FishBot" height=100% width=100% >}}
+{{< figure src="../img/hw-design.png" title="Hardware design of FishBot" height=100% width=100% >}}

 Our hardware implementation consists of several key components as highlighted in the above figure.
 This includes:

 - **Underactuated Soft Tail** The tail mechanism is the primary actuator for our robot.
 It consists of a series of rigid segmented "ribs" joined together by revolute joints.
 From a kinematic perspective, this forms a multi-bar linkage system with a high degree of freedom.
 However, this entire mechanism is actuated by a single capstan cable drive connected to our servomotor.
 When tension is applied in either direction in the cable, an overall deflection left/right is respectively produced in the overall tail.
 This highly underactuated assembly is then encased by a soft flexible sleeve cast from silicone rubber (Smooth-On DragonSkin 10).
 This sleeve acts as the caudal fin of our fish robot, enabling undulatory propulstion through the water.

 {{< figure src="../img/logistic-map.png" title="Logistic mapping for tail angle" height=100% width=100% >}}

 - **Waterproof Servomotor** A waterproof servomotor is sourced with appropriate specifications to meet both speed and torque requirements for driving the tail mechanism.
-After assessing potential solutions, we utilize a FlashHobby 35kg metal geared servo from Amazon, with specifications listed below.
+After assessing potential solutions, we utilize a FlashHobby 35kg metal geared servo from Amazon, with specifications listed in the [additional materials](../additional-materials/) section of the website.
-INSERT SERVO TABLE/FIGURE
 - **Electronics Compartment** A waterproof compartment is used to house a 2S 7.4V LiPo battery used to power our servomotor.
 This compartment is fabricated from standard PLA material using a desktop FDM 3D printer.
 The part is then treated for water resistance by painting with an XTC-3D epoxy coating.
 A lid for easy access is laser cut from 1/4" acrylic, and secured to the compartment with M3 bolts and an O-ring gasket.
 - **ArUco Tag** The pose of the FishBot is extracted from an ArUco tag affixed to the front of the robot.
 This is created by hand-painting a thin wooden sheet using a permanent marker in order to create a waterproof component (standard printer paper quickly dissolves and loses integrity when submerged).
 - **Microcontroller (WiFi Antenna)** Lastly, a floating anchor is created using a small section of pool noodle.
 The FishBot is affixed to this anchor at its center of gravity in order to ensure proper balance in the water.
 The ESP32 microcontroller is then affixed to this float and waterproofed using a plastic sheet.
 This is done to ensure the antenna on our microcontroller is above water, since we determined that WiFi has substantial issues transmitting through water.

 # Software